• About

 What is a Deputy?

-A deputy is appointed by the Court of Protection and is required to act where a person has lost the mental capacity to manage their own affairs.
+A deputy is appointed by the Court of Protection and is required to act when a person has lost the mental capacity to manage their own affairs.
 Deputies are usually appointed to manage a person’s property and financial affairs and although they can also be appointed to manage their health and welfare, this is rare.

 Subjects covered include: